Answers to some of the most common questions DeSales Transfer Students ask.

 What are the admissions criteria for the Nursing program?

-For transfer students, the minimum GPA required to be considered for the nursing program is a 2.75, and students must complete Anatomy & Physiology I and II (with a C or higher) to begin the nursing curriculum.
+For transfer students, the minimum GPA required to be considered for the nursing program is 2.75, and students must complete Anatomy & Physiology I and II (with a C or higher) to begin the nursing curriculum.
 Additionally, the Nursing Department strongly encourages the completion of Microbiology and Physiological Chemistry (with a C or higher).
 Students can only repeat one science course (Anatomy & Physiology I and II, Microbiology, and Physiological Chemistry) a maximum of one time.
 These science courses must have been completed within five years of the student’s entry into the BSN program.
 No matter how many credits transfer into DSU, the program will take three years to complete (three-and-a-half years if you start in the spring).
 The limited spaces available will be awarded to the most academically qualified candidates.

 What are the admissions criteria for Theatre and Dance majors?